jamesstats/United-Kingdom-Opinion-Polls/README.md

 # United-Kingdom-Opinion-Polls
-United Kingdom next general election opinion polling.
+Consolidating United Kingdom next general election opinion polling from wikipedia for easy use.